Wenfengcheng/XamFormsMvxTemplate/README.md

+# Not longer actively supported

+For new features and upgrade to newer MvvmCross, Xamarin Forms versions, and support for newer versions of Visual Studio, take a look at the following [extension](https://marketplace.visualstudio.com/items?itemName=PaulDatsiuk.XamarinFormswithMvvmCross5SolutionTemplate), or the following [repo](https://github.com/JTOne123/XamFormsMvxTemplate).

 # XamFormsMvxTemplate

 This is a project to build a Visual Studio 2015 extension to help you start developing with Xamarin.Forms and MvvmCross.

-You can download the extension from [the Visual Studio gallery] (https://visualstudiogallery.msdn.microsoft.com/4913e7d5-96c9-4dde-a1a1-69820d615936 "Visual Studio Extension").
+You can download the extension from [the Visual Studio gallery](https://visualstudiogallery.msdn.microsoft.com/4913e7d5-96c9-4dde-a1a1-69820d615936 "Visual Studio Extension").

 ## Requirements

-The projects generated require a reference to the SQLite libraries, and because of issues with the latest version of Nuget, the UWP project cannot get that reference from the MvvmCross SQLite package. __In order to be able to resolve this reference, you need to install the SQLite for Universal Windows Platform extension.__ You can download the extension from [here] (https://visualstudiogallery.msdn.microsoft.com/4913e7d5-96c9-4dde-a1a1-69820d615936 "SQLite for Universal Windows Platform").
+The projects generated require a reference to the SQLite libraries, and because of issues with the latest version of Nuget, the UWP project cannot get that reference from the MvvmCross SQLite package. __In order to be able to resolve this reference, you need to install the SQLite for Universal Windows Platform extension.__ You can download the extension from [here](https://visualstudiogallery.msdn.microsoft.com/4913e7d5-96c9-4dde-a1a1-69820d615936 "SQLite for Universal Windows Platform").

 ## What to expect